 The medieval castles of Absheron: Mardakan, Ramana and beyond

-A guide to the medieval defensive towers of the Absheron Peninsula near Baku — the castles of Mardakan, Ramana and Nardaran, their history as watchtowers, and how to visit them on a day trip.
+The medieval castles of Absheron near Baku — Mardakan, Ramana and Nardaran: their history as watchtowers and how to visit on a day trip.

 A landscape of watchtowers